jfvilasPersonal/jwta-controller/README.md

   - Validate the request.
   - Apply changes to the authorizator's config map.
-  - Appli changes to the authorizator deployment.
+  - Apply changes to the authorizator deployment.
   - If an ingress controller has been specified, then the Oberkorn controller will reconfigure the ingress through annotations.

 ### Authorizator deletion